A complaint letter is far more effective if it’s written in steps that outline the desired outcome you are looking for.

-Whatever the situation explain everything in detail including time, date, product, situation, city, names etc.
+Explain everything in detail, including time, date, Product, situation, city, names, etc.

-By stating the concern and what you want as an outcome should bring you into some form of negotiation with a company or employer.
+Stating the concern and what you want as an outcome should bring you into negotiation with a company or employer.

 Include Relevant Documentation

-By doing so it also shows that you are serious about your complaint and that you want it solved as soon as possible.
+Doing so also shows that you are serious about your complaint and want it solved as soon as possible.

 Add A Timeline For Resolution

-In your letter state the time-sensitivity of your complaint and when you’d like to see it resolved by.
+In your letter, state the time sensitivity of your complaint and when you’d like to see it resolved.

-You may not get what you want but by stating your ground it shows that you are taking this situation seriously.
+You may not get what you want, but stating your ground shows that you are taking this situation seriously.

 Sign Your Letter

-Don’t forget to print and sign and date your complaint letter to make it legit.
+Don’t forget to print, sign, and date your complaint letter to make it legit.

 Complaint Letter SampleComplaint Letter Sample Template 2

-I’ve put together this simple complaint letter template to help get the process rolling for you and to take away a bit of the stress.
+I’ve written this simple complaint letter template to help get the process rolling for you and remove some stress.

 CBB subscribers can download the word document from my Free Downloads Resource Page.

-For many people writing a letter can be daunting especially if it’s not something of a positive nature such as this.
+For many people writing a letter can be daunting especially if it’s not something of a positive nature like this.